 Diagnosis of Diabetes Mellitus

-WHo recommended following criteria for diagnosis of diabetes Mellitus
+WHo recommended the following criteria for diagnosis of diabetes Mellitus

 |Condition||2 hour glucose||Fasting glucose||HbA1c|